Recreational Fires

 State and Federal Lands – Recreational fires, on state and federal lands, are regulated by the respective land management agency including USFS camps, resorts and beaches.

-Permits are required for open fires, such as campfires, barbecues, and portable stoves on federally controlled lands.
-ONLY propane barbecues and fire pits are allowed on beaches with a permit.
+Permits are required for recreational fires, such as campfires, barbecues, and portable stoves on federally controlled lands.
+ONLY propane barbecues are allowed on beaches.
 Any other restrictions or permitting requirements will be prominently posted on the state and federal website for the recreational site.

 BE SAFE – BEST PRACTICES